-- the defined benefit pension scheme operated by the Bank's previous parent, Crown Agents Limited (closed to both new members and further accruals). - The Bank had historically paid contributions and costs to the scheme as determined by the fund actuaries. - On an actuarial basis at last valuation date there was no deficit.
-On an accounting basis there is a deficit.
-Given the stock market rise of the last few years, and the current growth of the UK economy, it can be reasonably expected that the value of assets will grow as well which will have an impact on any overall deficit. - While the Pensions Regulator can require the Bank to contribute towards any deficit in the scheme, the length of time over which that contribution needs to be made is not prescribed.
-Prior to the Sale, the Bank considered it may have had a secondary pension obligation risk in respect of the defined benefit scheme.
-However, as part of the Sale, Crown Agents Limited contractually agreed to taken on responsibility for any such liability. - the Bank's defined contribution pension scheme.
+• the defined benefit pension scheme operated by the Bank's previous parent, Crown Agents Limited (closed to both new members and further accruals).

+- The Bank had historically paid contributions and costs to the scheme as determined by the bank's previous parent, Crown Agents Ltd. - While the Pensions Regulator can require the Bank to contribute towards any deficit in the scheme, the length of time over which that contribution needs to be made is not prescribed.
+Prior to the sale of the Bank by Crown Agents Ltd, the Bank considered it may have had a secondary pension obligation risk in respect of the defined benefit scheme.
+However, as part of the sale, Crown Agents Limited contractually agreed to take on responsibility for any such liability. - the Bank's defined contribution pension scheme.
 The Bank has no liability regarding such a scheme.